 There are rocky paths on the side of Ofaerufoss.
 The climb along the falls is steep and a bit precarious.
 Also, getting to the falls requires crossing the river.
 This should be done very carefully, and make sure to check the depth before you step.

-Hiking to Selfoss involves a trek of 2.5 km going over some rough terrain.
-While the distance is not very far, small children might need help maneuvering over some of the cracks and boulders.
+Hiking to Selfoss involves a trek of 2.5 km.
+The hike involves maneuvering over some rough terrain.
+While the distance is not very far, small children might need help scrambling over some of the cracks and boulders.

 Although the stream is shallow, the water is chilly.
 Make sure you have waterproof boots.
 The rocks can also be slippery and unstable, so watch your step, especially on the upper canyon where the fall is quite high.

-Hiking is a great way to spend some time outdoors and immerse yourself in the incredible scenery that Iceland has to offer.
+Hiking is a great way to spend some time outdoors and immerse yourself in Iceland’s incredible scenery.
 But like any outdoor activity, it’s important to make sure that you do it safely and responsibly.